callihiggins/httptest/CONTRIBUTING.md

 #### Guidelines:

-* **Don't push directly to master!**
+* Master is protected to block pushes directly to master, and merges without approvals.
-* Approvals are required before merging.
-The number of approvals required should be determined by the reviewer
+* The number of approvals required should be determined by the reviewer
 * This is basically [GitHub Flow][ghf].
 * Follow [Tim Pope's advice][tpa] on commit messages.
 * Push early and often, so your colleagues can see what you're working on.